Monitor and analyze infrastructure state

 - In the Fact box, select one of the available facts.

-- In the Value box, type in a value.
+- Select an Operator and then in the Value box, type in a value.
 Strings are case-sensitive, so make sure you use the correct case.

-To see the facts and values reported by a node on its most recent run, click the node name and select Node detail from the drop-down.
-You will be redirected to the node’s Facts tab, where you can view node details such as the operating system (
+To see the facts and values reported by a node on its most recent run, click the node name and then in the Node Management page, click the Facts tab.
+The facts include things like the operating system (

 operatingsystem), the amount of memory (